tazama-lf/docs/Product/configuration-management.md

 # 2. Configuration Management

 Configuration documents are essentially files that contain a processor-specific configuration object in JSON format.
-The recommended way to upload the configuration file to the appropriate configuration database (`networkMap` or `configuration`) and collection is via ArangoDB’s HTTP API that is deployed as standard during system deployment.
+The recommended way to upload the configuration file to the appropriate configuration database (`networkMap` or `configuration`) and collection is via ArangoDB's HTTP API that is deployed as standard during system deployment.

 The system processes configurations in a specific order to evaluate an incoming transaction.
 Starting with the Event Director that interprets the network map for routing, then following with the rule processors that interpret their individual rule configurations to determine how to evaluate the transaction, and then concluding with the typology processor that uses a variety of typology configurations to summarize rule results into typologies (fraud or money laundering scenarios).